JoshuaWise/koa-vapr-comparison/README.md

 - [request.acceptsCharsets()](https://github.com/koajs/koa/blob/master/docs/api/request.md#requestacceptscharsetscharsets): performs a boolean check for whether the "charset" parameter within the Content-Type header matches one or more patterns
 - [request.acceptsLanguages()](https://github.com/koajs/koa/blob/master/docs/api/request.md#requestacceptslanguageslangs): performs a boolean check for whether the Accept-Language header matches one or more patterns

+Many of these features can be implemented in less than a line of code.
+For example, `request.subdomains` can be implemented in Vapr as `request.target.hostname.split('.').slice(0, -2).reverse()`.
+Other features here are very opinionated and not flexible, which could cause many application developers to reach for a different (very similar) tool.
+An example of this is `request.query`, which uses a preconfigured query parser with no way of customization.
+Imagine you were building a [JSON API](http://jsonapi.org/) service that relies on JSON API's usage of nested query paramters (e.g., `fields[Article]`)—you would need to use a more flexible query parser, being sure to ignore the one built into your underlying framework.
+No feature listed above cannot be implemented as a Vapr plugin in a variety of ways, each differing based on the nature of the application being built.

 ### 2.3 Response representation

 ### 2.4 Routing capabilities